simonsan/openage/doc/build_instructions/windows_msys2.md

-# Procedure for Microsoft Windows users (Windows 10) with MSYS2
+# Procedure for building openage on Windows 10 with MSYS2

 __NOTE:__ We also have an installer for Win10 (x64), if you just want to play around with *openage* you can find it [here](https://github.com/SFTtech/openage/releases).